tripal/tripal_doc/docs/dev_guide/testing/fields/chadoStorage.rst

   docker exec --workdir=/var/www/drupal9/web/modules/contrib/YOURMODULE \
     CONTAINERNAME phpunit tests/src/Kernel/Plugin/ChadoStorage/FIELDNAMETest.php

 This will only run the tests in the test file we just setup.
 If you see errors regarding missing classes, then check that you have the `use` statements for those classes.
-If no test is found the make sure the class name matches the filename, the classname ends in `Test` and the method name starts with `test`.
+If no test is found then make sure the class name matches the filename, the classname ends in `Test`, and the method name starts with `test`.

 I am going to walk you through creating a test for the ChadoContactDefault field in this tutorial so all future code will show that case.
 You can see the finished test we are creating in the `tripal/tripal Github repository: tripal_chado/tests/src/Kernel/Plugin/ChadoStorage/ChadoContactDefaultTest.php file <https://github.com/tripal/tripal/blob/4.x/tripal_chado/tests/src/Kernel/Plugin/ChadoStorage/ChadoContactDefaultTest.php>`_.